 All returning Harvard College undergraduates are eligible to apply for the opportunities unless it specifically states a different requirement in the internship description.
 Preference is given to sophomores and juniors for I-SURGH, but all applications will be evaluated.

-You may apply to up to three internships across SURGH, I-SURGH, and DGHI.
-Only two of these may be co-funded with IOP.
+You may apply to up to three positions across SURGH, I-SURGH, and Internships.

 You do not need to be a GHHP secondary field student to apply.
 These internships are funded through Harvard Global Health Institute (HGHI) and any returning Harvard undergraduates in good standing may apply.

-The Harvard Global Health Institute works in partnership with other centers at Harvard, such as CPSES and the IOP, to offer internships.
+The Harvard Global Health Institute works in partnership with other centers at Harvard, such as the Center for Public Service and Engaged Scholarship (CPSES) and the Institute of Politics (IOP), to offer some internships.
 Funding for these co-sponsored internships comes from two institutions at Harvard.
 There will be a primary and secondary affiliation.
 The primary institute will be the point of contact during the application and internship onboarding process, and applications for this placement will be processed by that institution.
 Please refer to the primary institution’s application instructions to ensure you meet all the requirements.
 The intern selected for a co-sponsored internship will have the benefits and obligations of an intern in both of programs.

 You are welcome to apply for internships while you are on leave as long as you are in good standing, are planning to return in the fall and receive Ad Board approval.
 Here’s a link to more information about the petition process.